-The boundaries between England and Wales and England and Scotland are treated as county boundaries in Boundary-Line.
+The boundaries between England and Wales and England and Scotland are treated as county boundaries in Boundary-Line which have been created from the local authority boundaries.

 Census agency codes

 These codes are a unique system of referencing for administrative units.